Articles in this section

 Output Uppercase version of the text

-• If you use the All capsoption from the Font properties in Microsoft Word to show text in uppercase, this might cause unexpected behavior when the binding is used for a Dropdown form field (on 'Update document' it will show an empty content control).
+If you use the All caps option from the Font properties in Microsoft Word or PowerPoint to show text in uppercase, this might cause unexpected behavior when the binding is used for a dropdown form field.
+(In Word on 'Update document' it will show an empty content control, in PowerPoint on 'Update presentation' the formatting gets lost).

 Upper() function examples